 As outlined in this statement, we continue to build a robust system to assist us in tackling the challenges associated with modern slavery in our supply chain.
-In 2020 we continued to progress our Sedex onboarding programme with key 1st tier suppliers which allows us to map and understand the risk within our supply chain.
-In 2021, we have a plan for engagement with Sedex to expedite this process and allow us to take targeted action for most impact.
+In 2021 we continued to progress our Sedex onboarding programme with key 1st tier suppliers which allows us to map and understand the risk within our supply chain.
+In 2022, we have a plan for engagement with Sedex to expedite this process and click us to take targeted action for most impact.
+We also plan to embed more best practices into job roles within the business so the risk of modern slavery are mitigated more broadly.

-We will to continue to enhance our internal policies where we see gaps against best practice and through stakeholder feedback to put support mechanisms in place to encourage potential victims to make themselves known.
+We will continue to enhance our internal policies where we see gaps against best practice and through stakeholder feedback to put support mechanisms in place to encourage potential victims to make themselves known.